What can we heal with the self-healing art of qigong? And what can’t we heal?

-These two examples (cancer, and a severed limb) give us a working theory for the range that is possible with self-healing arts like Qigong and Tai Chi.
+These two examples (cancer, and a severed limb) give us a working theory for the range that is possible with qigong.
 I call this the Self-Healing Map.

 On the other hand, regrowing a limb is not on the map.
 It’s simply not within the range of healing for the human body.

 What other health problems are on the map?
 Well, the first thing you should do is look through the Spontaneous Remission Bibliography Project.
 (I recommend that you start with the index.)